awinogrodzki/next-firebase-auth-edge/README.md

 ## Guide

 New to Firebase or Next.js?
 No worries!
-Follow this easy, step-by-step guide to set up Firebase Authentication in your Next.js app using the **next-firebase-auth-edge** library:
+Follow this easy, step-by-step guide to set up Firebase Authentication in Next.js app using the **next-firebase-auth-edge** library:

 https://hackernoon.com/using-firebase-authentication-with-the-latest-nextjs-features